 You do not have to provide extensive storyboards for every scene, but some key sequences can help to manifest your vision.

 List of possible locations, including pictures of the places.
 You do not need to have permits in line or anything of that sort.
 You just need to help people visualize the look of your movie.
 You need to jumpstart their imagination and see the movie as if it were with your eyes.

 A list detailing the needs that have to be fulfilled to bring the project to fruition.
 Mention personnel involved.
 Outline technical and artistic needs: make-up, effects, stunts.
 It doesn’t have to be exhaustive, but make it as complete as possible at the time.

 Make budget projections to give a sense of the scope of the production and the resources necessary.

-Map out the time frame to develop the project, projecting preproducción, shooting and post.
+Map out the time frame to develop the project, projecting preproduction, shooting and post.
 Also, fit in the schedule a distribution strategy.
-If you want to submit the finished project to a particular film festival or open the film at a definitive time of the year, make a note of it and adjust the schedule accordingly.
+You might want to consider do-it-yourself-distribution options.
+If you want to submit the finished project to film festivals or open the film at a definitive time of the year, make a note of it and adjust the schedule accordingly.
 For example, if you are pitching a horror movie, you might want to submit it to the Sitges Festival in Spain, which takes place at the beginning of October and open it in the U.S. market right before Halloween.
 With a three-month shooting schedule and six months in post, you might project to start rolling in November.
 If you pitch a summer blockbuster candidate, you know you have to open between Memorial Day and Labor Day.

 Some parting advice: practice your presentation, alone in front of a mirror, but also with an audience of peers.
 Get some feedback from your agent, your manager, or friends and acquaintances in the industry.
 Do not send them out cold.
 Ask if they are willing to see it.
 Never send it out cold and unrequested.